Credit CardsArticles

 • Rewards credit cards: Rewards credit cards offer points, cash back or miles on eligible purchases.
 Depending on the card, you may be able to redeem those rewards for statement credits, gift cards, travel, merchandise and more.

 • Business credit cards: If you’re a small business owner, there are a variety of business credit cards to choose from, including cash back cards, travel cards, 0% APR cards, no annual fee cards and more.
-Additionally, these cards often offer business-related benefits, such as expense management tools and free employee cards.
+In addition, these cards often offer business-related benefits, like expense management tools and free employee cards.

 5. Gather the required information to apply